 These beautiful feasts are an unforgettable culinary experience, and a great way to sample Japanese foods you may never get to experience again.

-Traditional Futon Bedding
+Japanese-style Futon Bedding

 The word futon is originally a Japanese word, and refers to the type of bedding you’ll experience at most ryokans.
 Don’t be misled by the word, as Japanese-style futon are quite unlike futons in Europe or the Americas!